Reverse a Number in Java

 Result = 3127956

-The following statement will convert the integer value to a string value and also assign the converted value to the Str variable.
+The following statement will convert the integer value to a string value and assign the converted value to the Str variable.

 String str = Integer.toString(num);